-The optics assembly for frequency conversion and focusing is composed of a 1 ω grating, two KDP and DKDP crystals for Second and Third Harmonic Generation, and a 3 ω focusing grating.
-The 1 ω grating deflects by an angle of 50° the incoming 1 ω beam.
+The optics assembly for frequency conversion and focusing is composed of a 1ω grating, two KDP and DKDP crystals for Second and Third Harmonic Generation, and a 3ω focusing grating.
+The 1ω grating deflects by an angle of 50° the incoming 1ω beam.
 An angular dispersion of the spectrum is introduced by the grating which allows broadband frequency tripling.
 The frequency converters use a Type I - Type II third harmonic generation scheme.
-The 3 ω grating deflects back the 3 ω beam by an angle of 50°, while the unconverted light is stopped by absorbers.
+The 3ω grating deflects back the 3ω beam by an angle of 50°, while the unconverted light is stopped by absorbers.
 No unconverted light enters the target chamber.
 As a consequence no volume restrictions and additional shielding around the target for unconverted light issues have to be taken into account in the design of the experiments.

-The current available pointing volume is defined by an orthocylinder (35 mm diameter x 35 mm high orthocylinder, see Figure V.8).
-The quad pointing accuracy in this volume is better than 70 μ m rms.
+The current available pointing volume is defined by a cubic shape (size 42 mm, see Figure V.8).
+The quad pointing accuracy in this volume is better than 100 μ m rms (75 μ m in the reduced 30 mm diameter spherical volume).
 From the operational point of view, the number of different aim points has an impact on the alignment process duration.
-To reduce this impact, it is recommended to use the micro-offset strategy when some quads aim points are located in a sphere of less than 2 mm diameter.
+To reduce this impact, it is recommended to use the microoffset strategy when some quads aim points are located in a sphere of less than 2 mm diameter.
 In this case each sphere can be considered as a unique aim point.